Applying for admission

 Requirements for consideration of admission

-All applications who have met the following criteria will be considered for admission:
+All applicants who have met the following criteria will be considered for admission:

 - Undergraduate cumulative grade point average of 3.0 or higher, and a grade of not less than ‘B-’ in every nursing course.
-Applicants who do not meet these requirements should write a letter to the admission committee with rationale for an exception to the requirement.
-Admission would be on a provisional basis.
+Applicants who do not meet these requirements should provide an explanatory statement as part of the personal statement (see below) with rationale for an exception to the requirement.

-- A post-secondary statistics course completed within the past five years with a grade of ‘C’ or better, inclusive of inferential and descriptive statistics.
+- A post-secondary statistics course (completed within five years of graduate enrollment) with a grade of ‘C’ or better, inclusive of inferential and descriptive statistics.
 View a list (pdf) of local colleges and universities that offer equivalent statistics courses.
 This course does not need to be completed at the time of application, but must be completed prior to the first day of graduate classes.

 Applications for the MSN program are submitted through the Nursing Centralized Application Service (NursingCAS).